 LAM_DIR directory in which LAM is installed.
 This will be searched for in a few provided places if not given.

-If the LAM installation splits libraries and include files into different directories, instead of setting LAM_DIR set the two variables directory in which LAM include files are installed.
+If the LAM installation splits libraries and include files into different directories, instead of setting LAM_DIR set the two variables

 LAM_LIB_DIR directory in which LAM libraries are installed.